View our video that explains the safety features of parasailing.

 Yes we do allow tandem (2 people together) and also triple flights ( 3 people together).
 All tandems and triples are done at the captains discretion.
 Wind, sea and customers combined weights are also contributing factors.

-We have two options for our customers.
-The standard flight is 800 feet of line.
-The deluxe flight is 1200 feet of line.
-On average, our 800 ft. parasail flights reach 38 stories off the water, and the 1200 ft. flights reach about 50 stories off the water.
+The flight is 1200 feet of line.
+On average, the flights reach about 50 stories off the water.
 It is possible to see the curvature of the earth on any flight with the right wind, ocean condition, boat traffic and other factors.

 No one parasailing has ever been attacked by a shark or any other fish.
 Parasailing takes place on the Pacific Ocean, and sharks do live in the ocean, but, we can confidently say they have never been interested in parasailing.